jhannes/certificate-fun/SCRIPT.md

 ## Creating a new server

-1. When I start `com.johannesbrodwall.pki.server.HttpsDemoServer`, this server currently doesn't have a host certificate.
+1. When I start `HttpsDemoServer`, this server currently doesn't have a host certificate.
 It will start on http://localhost:10080, though
 2. I can update `https.address=server.local:10443`.
 Since it doesn't have a certificate, the server is still not starting https.
 But it generates a .key with the private key and a .csr-file with the certification request.